benjdod/mtop/README.md

 ### Building

-Build with CMake: `cmake .` The target executable is called `mtop` and will be placed in the root folder.
+Build with CMake: `cmake . && make` The target executable is called `mtop` and will be placed in the root folder.

 🚨 *This program is still under development and thus is not guaranteed to be stable or even functional.
 Use at your own risk.*